yxshag/heart-byte/README.md

 ```

 Each script prints its results to the terminal and saves any relevant
-outputs (thresholds, plots, CSVs) to the project root.
+outputs (thresholds, plots, CSVs) to the results folder.

 For the full methodology, results breakdown, and design decisions
 behind this project, see the accompanying write-up.